The non-resident, pensioner, and ex-pat resident homeowner’s guide to tax in Spain.

-When you own a property in Ibiza or Spain, you are liable to pay a number of taxes.
-They consist of personal income tax on property or any rental income, capital gains tax when you sell a property and inheritance tax, where applicable.
-Furthermore, in Spain there is an additional tax which has no equivalent in the UK, the Spanish wealth tax.
+When you own a property in Ibiza or Spain, you are liable to pay several taxes.
+They consist of personal income tax on property or any rental income, capital gains tax when you sell a property, and inheritance tax, where applicable.
+Furthermore, in Spain, there is an additional tax that has no equivalent in the UK, the Spanish wealth tax.

 You will always be advised to keep digital and hard copies of all invoices relating to your purchase.
 In the event that once you have bought your property, and you have to carry out any building work or renovation projects, be sure to keep copies of your building licenses and invoices.
 You can balance expenses against your capital gains liability when reselling and, in this way, reduce your capital gains tax.

 Below we list a complete description of the taxes related to owning a house in Spain.

 Personal Income Tax (Impuesto de la renta de no residentes, declaración ordinaria, (IRNR).

 While you are a non-resident, this tax applies only to the income from the property.
 Income from salary or self-employment will be declared in the country where you are a resident for tax purposes.

 You are subject to personal income tax if the following conditions apply: